Nickflanagn24/bookstore/Testing.md

 ![Login page mobile Lighthouse results](./assets/readme-images/page-speed-test/speed-login-desktop.png)

 ### Registration Page Results
 The Registration page demonstrates excellent implementation with high scores across all metrics.
 The streamlined account creation process prioritises both security and accessibility, allowing new customers to join quickly and begin shopping for dog books.
 The form validation provides clear feedback whilst maintaining strong performance, ensuring a smooth onboarding experience for all users regardless of device.
+SEo is lower than other pages as it is non indexed for secruity reasons

 #### Desktop
 ![Registration page desktop Lighthouse results](./assets/readme-images/page-speed-test/speed-register-desktop.png)